INTRODUCTION TO HOCKEY

 Games and practices for the 8 and Under program are all be played at NoCo Ice Center.

 CCYHL away games are played throughout the entire front range of Colorado including Denver and surrounding areas and as far south as Colorado Springs.
-DNHL away games are played in Windsor, Greeley, Fort Collins, Boulder, Westminster, Arvada, and Summit County (a maximum of once a season at Summit).
+CRHL away games are played in Windsor, Greeley, Fort Collins, Boulder, Westminster, Arvada, and Summit County (a maximum of once a season at Summit).

 How often does the team practice/have games?